william-darma-wijaya/loan-status-classification/README.md

-# 📦 Streamlit App Starter Kit
+# Loan Status Classification App
 ```
 ⬆️ (Replace above with your app's name)
 ```

-Description of the app ...
+This app predicts whether your loan will be approved or rejected.

 ## Demo App